 From my perspective, some information is still better than none.
 On the basis of this analysis so far, I am taking away several useful lessons to guide my future choices:

 - Designing for performance upfront can work out really well, contrary to the warnings from Knuth-inspired skeptics.
 Good decisions for performance can be made that improve programmer productivity and result in understandable code.
 I want to keep getting better at this.
 I also want to design the Cone language to make this easier for its programmers.

 - I really don’t need to focus on performance tuning the Cone compiler’s front-end.
-I am really quite pleased with its current speed.
+I am really quite pleased with its current speed for now.
 After adding macro and generics support, it would probably be valuable to revisit these numbers.

 - LLVM is going to be a boat anchor to rapid Cone build times.
-Near term, I need to explore ways to speed up my use of LLVM, if possible.
-For example, is there a way to build the LLVM IR by not allocating each LLVM IR node’s space one-at-a-time?
-This might improve data locality and speed up future activity.
+Near term, I might explore ways to speed up my use of LLVM, along the lines expressed above (pre-optimizing LLVM IR generation and type normalization).

 - Longer term, I should probably explore alternatives to LLVM, particularly for doing debug builds where the generation of optimized runtimes is not a priority.
-Since I am not eager to tackle the work of building a custom back-end, I will certainly take a closer look at ways to exploit back-ends used by compilers that boast much faster code generation (e.g., tcc or Jai).
+Since I am not eager to tackle the work of building a custom back-end, I will certainly take a closer look at ways to exploit other back-ends, as demonstrated by compilers that boast much faster code generation (e.g., tcc or Jai).

 As always, I am interested to learn from other people’s experiences and insights regarding compiler and LLVM/backend performance, whether on your own projects or based on results you have seen published by other teams that must surely be wrestling with similar challenges.

 1Thanks to u/sanxlyn for pointing out FastISel, a fast mode for LLVM code generation, an option I had forgotten about.
 When I dialed codegen optimization from “aggressive” to “none”, it cut code gen times in half.